mastertaj/GSSO-Digital-Health-Hub-Development-Community/CODE OF CONDUCT.md

 -   kdaviso@uvic.ca

-By contributing to the GSSO Research Hub Community, you agree to uphold these standards and help maintain a collaborative and inclusive space for all.
+By contributing to the GSSO Digital Health Hub Community, you agree to uphold these standards and help maintain a collaborative and inclusive space for all.
 Thank you for your participation and commitment to our shared mission.